KaihWhite/KaihWhite.github.io/docs/index.markdown

 layout: home
 ---

 Welcome to my home page.
-Take a look around, this is still a work in progress.
+Take a look around.

 <img style="float: right" width="200" src="Headshot.jpeg" >

-A couple of quick facts about me:
+My name is Kaih White.
+I am a current student at Bellevue College who is pursuing a degree in Computer Science.
+I am also an instructor working with Coding with Kids to help educate the next generation of programmers.
+When it comes to educating myself, I am particularly interested in learning about data science and machine learning.
+The reason I like these topics is because I see so much potential in solving real world problems with the application of these fields.

-I am always eager to learn, constantly challenging myself, looking for opportunities to grow and expand what I know, and a Computer Science major at Bellevue College.
+I am actively seeking challenging opportunities and internships where problem solving and collaboration are valued.
+I am quick to learn new concepts and programs.